truework/gretchen/README.md

 are good for code that needs to run on every request, like adding tracking headers and logging errors.

+Hooks should be defined as an array.
+That way you can compose multiple hooks per-request, and define and merge default hooks when [creating instances](#creating-instances).

 #### `before`

 The `before` hook runs just prior to the request being made.
 You can even modify